Melinda brings deep knowledge of labor and employment law and a practical and creative problem-solving approach to every matter.

 - Women's Bar Association

-- Bar Association of Erie County, President; former Director of BAEC; former Chair, Labor and Employment Law Committee
+- Bar Association of Erie County: former President, Vice President and Director; former Chair, Labor and Employment Law Committee

 - Taddeo v.
 County of Niagara, Niagara County Sheriff and Niagara County Sheriff’s Department, (2d Cir.
 4/5/11)

 - Affirmed, as modified, decision of WDNY granting summary judgment dismissing complaint with claims pursuant to 42 USC §1983 and NYS Labor Law §201-d.